shashikg/WhisperS2T/README.md

 ## Benchmark and Technical Report

 Stay tuned for a technical report comparing WhisperS2T against other whisper pipelines.
 Meanwhile, check some quick benchmarks on A30 GPU.
+See `scripts/` directory for the benchmarking scripts that I used.

 ![A30 Benchmark](files/benchmarks.png)

+**NOTE:** I ran all the benchmarks with `without_timestamps` parameter as `True`.
+Setting `without_timestamps` as `False` may improve the WER of HuggingFace pipiline at the expense of additional inference time.

 ## Features